Engineering spectro-temporal light states with physics-embedded deep learning

-Supercontinuum (SC) generation arises from the intricate interplay of third-order and higher-order nonlinear optical processes when an ultrashort pulse propagates through a dispersive medium.
-Femtosecond (fs) laser oscillators delivering pulses with energies in the nanojoule (nJ) range can drive SC generation in highly nonlinear media such as photonic-crystal fibers or bulk-glass fibers \cite{Ranka2000OL,agrawal2000nonlinear,alfano2006supercontinuum,dudley2006supercontinuum,Sell2009OE}.
-The resulting SC significantly broadens the input pulse’s spectrum, creating a continuous, octave-spanning spectral band.
-With high brightness and exceptional spectral coverage, SC sources have become indispensable resources for applications including spectroscopy \cite{borondics2018supercontinuum}, advanced microscopy \cite{kaminski2008supercontinuum,gundougdu2023self}, and optical coherence tomography \cite{tu2013coherent,ji2021millimeter}.
-In ultrafast photonics, SC serves as a cornerstone for breakthroughs in ultrashort laser sources, including self-referenced \cite{Jones2000Sci} and offset-free \cite{Sinclair2015comb,Fehrenbacher2015Optica} frequency combs, generation of few- and single-cycle pulses \cite{Krauss2010NatPhot,shumakova2016multi,steinleitner2022single}, and high-harmonic generation as well as attosecond pulse \cite{peng2019attosecond,li2020attosecond}.
+Supercontinuum (SC) is a nonlinear optical phenomenon by which a spectrum of a femtosecond (fs) input pulse becomes broadened by one or two orders of magnitude, often extending beyond an optical octave.
+It arises from the intricate interplay of third-order and higher-order nonlinear optical processes when the fs pulse propagates through a dispersive medium.
+Femtosecond laser oscillators delivering pulses with energies in the nanojoule (nJ) range can drive SC generation in highly nonlinear media such as photonic-crystal fibers or bulk glass \cite{Ranka2000OL,agrawal2000nonlinear,alfano2006supercontinuum,dudley2006supercontinuum,Sell2009OE}.
+The resulting SC significantly broadens the incident pulse spectrum, creating a continuous, octave-spanning spectral band.
+With high brightness and exceptional spectral coverage, SC has become an indispensable resource for applications such as spectroscopy \cite{borondics2018supercontinuum}, advanced microscopy \cite{kaminski2008supercontinuum,gundougdu2023self}, and optical coherence tomography \cite{tu2013coherent,ji2021millimeter}.
+In ultrafast photonics, SC generation and precise control of their spectro-temporal features serves as a cornerstone for breakthroughs in ultrashort laser sources, including self-referenced \cite{Jones2000Sci,Sinclair2015comb} frequency combs \cite{Fehrenbacher2015Optica}, few- and single-cycle pulses \cite{Krauss2010NatPhot,shumakova2016multi,steinleitner2022single}, and high-harmonic generation as well as attosecond pulse \cite{Lewenstein1994PRA,Corkum2007NatPhys,Krausz2024RMP,peng2019attosecond,li2020attosecond}.